 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.
 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
+Such relief schemes are funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.

-Further information about transitional arrangements and other reliefs may be obtained from the local authority or the website www.gov.uk/introductionto-business-rates.
+Further information about transitional arrangements and other reliefs may be obtained from the local authority or at GOV.UK.

-Local Discounts
+Local discounts